Music For Development

-Music has been a part of humans at various stages of life.
-Music has been used for ages to wake us up in the morning, make us sleep, make us dance and make us feel good during low.
+Music has been a part of humans at various stages of life – to wake us up in the morning, make us sleep, make us dance and make us feel good during low.
 From infancy to adulthood music is an important part of our lives.
-Music is effectively used at the time of worship, workouts, and parties, initial learning through rhymes, used as national anthems, games anthems etc. Music can summon a wide range of emotions, most of which are remarkable, which creates long term impact on minds- especially to the younger minds.
+Music is effectively used at the time of worship, workouts and parties, initial learning through rhymes, used as national anthems, games anthems etc. Music can summon a wide range of emotions most of which are remarkable that creates long-term impact on minds- especially to the younger minds.

-Music for development (M4D) is a novel initiative, conceptualized by DevInsights which underlines the use of Music in it’s most popular format, for making effective and sustainable change in current knowledge, attitude, behavior and practices.
-A successfully piloted model, which can be replicated into different settings, sectors and geographies.
+Music for development (M4D) is a novel initiative, conceptualized by DevInsights, which underlines the use of Music in it’s most popular format, for making effective and sustainable change in current knowledge, attitude, behavior and practices.
+DevInsights successfully piloted M4D model, which can be replicated or scaled-up in different settings, sectors and geographies.

 A Behaviour Change Communication (BCC) Tool for WASH

-The honourable Prime Minister of India, Mr. Narendra Modi, introduced Swachch Bharat Mission on 2nd October, 2014 to ensure Clean India in five years.
-Mr. Modi’s admittance to the filthy situation in which Indian citizens have been living and the fact that nothing had been done with a sense of urgency at a larger scale built up a national attitude towards achieving the said goal.
+The honourable Prime Minister of India, Mr. Narendra Modi introduced Swachch Bharat Mission on 2nd October 2014 to ensure Clean India in five years.
+Mr. Modi’s admission to the filthy situation in which Indian citizens have been living and the fact that nothing was done paved the way for creating national attitude towards achieving Clean India.
 Bureaucrats and politicians were seen promoting cleanliness activities through photos, plans for the infrastructure were created and strategies oriented in order to bring about a greater impact of the Swachch Bharat Plan.

-This outlay promises and allocates a sizeable amount to infrastructure of building toilets around the nation but is that the greatest challenge that the government faces?
+This outlay promised and allocated a sizeable amount to infrastructure of building toilets across the country but is that the greatest challenge that the government faces?
 Perhaps no!
-Poor sanitation habits, lack of awareness regarding cleanliness, hand-washing and hygiene is a widely accepted one.
+Poor sanitation habits, lack of awareness regarding cleanliness, hand washing and hygiene, are widely accepted to be the difficult challenges to overcome.
 Adding a greater sum of money does account for building toilets but it is not enough to bring about a change for achieving Clean India by 2019.
 A fractional part of this big diverse nation has taken up the challenge to mind their behaviour by not littering the streets, by building and using latrines in their houses, educating their children and neighbours about the significance of hand washing.
-Hence, there is a dire and an urgent need to create awareness, formulate strategies and engage communities for a change in behaviour.
+Hence, there is a dire need to create awareness, formulate strategies and engage communities for a change in behaviour.
 One way we could effectively bring about such a transition is through music.